 Most social housing finance is provided as general corporate funding rather than funding for a particular project or development.

 Most financing is secured on social housing assets, but this is not always the case.
-There have been a few recent unsecured bond issues, for example the £400m unsecured bond issue by Places for People in August 2016.
+In recent years, there have been a number of transactions where unsecured debt has been raised.

 The key features which differentiate credit facilities for Registered Providers (RPs) from similar facilities to other corporate borrowers are as examined below: